-Concerned about the absence of a masonry wall along Glen Ave.
+1. Concerned about the absence of a masonry wall along Glen Ave.
 Masonry wall would provide a much needed noise and sound barrier between the proposed development and single family residences.
 18-172 requires a 6 foot masonry wall between detached single family dwellings and all land zoned C-1, C-1A, C-2 for location of commercial or multi-family.
-Such a wall is not required

-- by MAC.
-Recommendation to Town Council: If a masonry wall is to be built that, the design be aesthetically pleasing. - 2.
-Concerned about the importance of open space which softens MAC buildings making them seem less massive.
-Over 30% of open space for 380 is a court yard facing East.
+MAC. does not require such a wall.
+Recommendation to Town Council, if a masonry wall is to be built that, the design be aesthetically pleasing.
+2. Concerned about the importance of open space, which softens MAC buildings making them seem less massive.
+Over 30% of open space for 380 is a courtyard facing East.
 MAC statement of purpose and intent is to encourage creation of publically accessible community gathering spaces (parks, plazas, and other open spaces).
-Neither dog park and court yard are publically accessible.
+Neither dog park and courtyard are publically accessible.